cdapio/cdap/cdap-docs/developer-manual/source/building-blocks/flows-flowlets/index.rst

    :hidden:

    flows
+** Flows are deprecated as of release 5.0, use spark streaming as replacement technology.
+Support for flows will be discontinued in 6.0 release **

 *Flows* are user-implemented real-time stream processors.
 They are comprised of one or more *Flowlets* that are wired together into a directed acyclic graph or DAG.
 Flowlets